Project-Sylos/Spectra/internal/db/README.md

 # Database Package

-The database package provides the data persistence layer for Spectra using DuckDB.
+The database package provides the data persistence layer for Spectra using SQLite.
 It implements a unified single-table architecture with per-world existence tracking for maximum performance.

 ## Structure